ft-interactive/starter-kit/README.md

   - [`article.js`](config/article.js) — article metadata which replicates most metadata found on FT.com.
 Add or remove required polyfills here with the `polyfillFeatures` attribute
   - [`flags.js`](config/flags.js) — flags to control page behaviour including ads and comments
   - [`onward-journey.js`](config/index.js) — sets the stream page used to populate the onward journey at the bottom of the page
+  - [`data.js`](config/data.js) — an empty method where you can add data-fetching or -loading logic
-  - [`index.js`](config/index.js) — the function that collects together all the configuration files in this folder.
-Use this file to pull in and parse remote data on build.
-The output of this function is written to `context.json` which `app.js` fetches after initial render
+  - [`index.js`](config/index.js) — the function that collects together all the configuration files in this folder and makes it available to the app inside the `context` provider
 - `dist` — the optimsed HTML/CSS/JS bundle, generated automatically every time you run `npm run build`.
 You shouldn't edit files in here manually, as any manual changes would just get overwritten next time you build.

 ## What's included in Starter Kit?